Le-foucheur/Typst-VarTable/0.1.0/documentation.typ

 ]

-==== 2.2.1.3 Same sign for more than one value of the variable for this, is pretty easy, instead of putting the sign directly, you can put a empty couple
+==== 2.2.1.3 Same sign for more than one value of the variable For this, is pretty easy, instead of putting the sign directly, you can put a empty couple

 *Example :*
 #rect(fill: luma(95%), radius: 10pt, width: 16.5cm)[